Requirements After Receiving an Award

 If the research or project cannot be conducted within the stipulated timeframe, a change in timeline must be requested and approved or the unspent funds must be returned to AACN.

-Changes in timelines must be requested in writing and will be approved in writing only.
+Changes in timelines must be requested in writing by email and will be approved in writing only.

 Grantees must acknowledge the financial support (full or in part) of AACN and the applicable co-sponsor in all publications and presentations.
-For example, "This project was funded by a grant from the American Association of Critical-Care Nurses and Philips Medical Systems."
+For example, "This project was funded by a grant from the American Association of Critical-Care Nurses."

 All studies using animal models must adhere to AACN’s policy on the use of animal models in research and evidence must be attached that studies involving animals have been reviewed by the Animal Care Committee.